-in 1864 improved communication and generated commerce.
-Within a hundred years the mills closed and the railway was removed and dismantled and Pencader became less important as a centre for employment compared to the adjacent towns.
+Pencader became an important centre for nonconformity in the seventeenth century (see Places of Interest).
+The growth of the Woollen Industry in the nineteenth century and the arrival of the railway in 1864 improved communication and generated commerce.
+Within a hundred years the mills closed and the railway was removed and dismantled and Pencader became less important as a centre for employment compared with the adjacent towns.
 Most of the current village was developed in the last two hundred years.
-A large estate of Public Housing constructed in the 1970s has been subsequently added to with additional construction of two lesser groups of houses elsewhere.
+A large estate of Council Houses constructed in the 1970s has been subsequently added to with additional construction of two lesser groups of houses elsewhere.